marcuslim835/co-opeDown/README.md

     3. Unique numbers that cannot be added together to give the correct sum are randomly generated for the remaining platforms using `Max Random Number` and `Min Random Number A`.
 2. Stage in Progress
     1. Timer from ScoreTimeManager script is started.
-    2. Collision detection using the PlayerCollision script on the Player object to detect if the player is standing on the correct platforms (which in turn changes the values of `isCorrectA` or `isCorrectB` to true, depending on which platform it is standing on).
+    2. Collision detection using the PlayerCollision script on the [Player](https://github.com/marcuslim835/co-opeDown#123-player-object) object to detect if the player is standing on the correct platforms.
 3. Stage End
     1. Players stands on the 2 chosen platforms (which is verified using the `isCorrectA` and `isCorrectB` booleans on the Player object) **OR** Timer runs down to 0 without solving the question.
     2. Score is credited only if question is solved.